shays10/jvmworkshop/CityRetriever/README.md

 8. Let's try to simulate faster what will happen over time.
 Let's increase the rate of requests (by simply looping infinitely) while decreasing the heap size.
 Run `./fast_run.sh` - It will do that for you.
-Eventually, the app will crash.
+Sooner or later, the app will crash.

 9. Open the source code in your favorite IDE. (load the `pom.xml` in `/jvmworkshop`).
 Locate and try to fix the problem.